-Calcium concentrations averaged 4.30 mg/L in 2013 (Table 5).
-This value represents approximately the median of the ALAP data set.
+Calcium concentrations averaged 4 mg/L in 2013 (Table 5).
+This value represents approximately the median of the ALAP dataset for calcium.
 There is insufficient data at this time for a historical trend analysis of calcium.
+Not enough data was available to conduct trend analysis.
 Background information on calcium is provided in the Appendix.